Bhagyashri1210/MIPS-architecture-simulation/README.md

-This is a software based Security Reference Monitor written in Restricted Python.
-It can be run by downloading and installing REPY.
+This is a software simulation of MIPS computer architecture in C++.